willowsierra/PyAPT/README.md

 # Documentation for PyAPT

+A slideshow about the cluster usage and this library can be found [here](https://docs.google.com/presentation/d/1JyNDA0BHY_dz_6Hwy_cAYcVI4X2FZXjfFUR21D4OwhQ/edit?usp=sharing).

 **Disclaimer**: This has been done in ~3 hours so be indulgent if you encounter any bugs or problems with these scripts :).
 It's really the v0.0 of the python